IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 ### The language modules

 To write detection rules based on the content of the source code, we use an intermediary representation of the source code that is more easy to navigate than plain text: an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (abstract syntax tree).
-The conversion from plain source code to AST is done by a language-specific analyzer, that is provided by SonarQube for languages supported for SonarQube plugins.
+The conversion of source code into AST is done by a language-specific analyzer.
+We use the parsers published by Sonar for this purpose.

 Therefore, SonarQube provides us with an API to navigate the source code and determine, for example, if some term is a function or a variable.
 Because each programming language has its own syntax, these ASTs (and associated APIs) are language specific too.